ONSdigital/census-rm-print-file-service/.github/PULL_REQUEST_TEMPLATE.md

 # Motivation and Context
 <!--- Why is this change required?
 What problem does it solve? -->
+- [ ] Updated ops tool with any new scheduled action types?
 # What has changed
 <!--- What code changes has been made -->
 <!--- Has there been any refactoring -->